Choking Maneuver and Airway Clearance

 1. Recognize airway obstruction signs and immediately notify nurse or activate emergency response according to setting.

-7. For pregnant individuals or when abdominal thrusts are not appropriate/effective, deliver chest thrusts from behind.
+9. For pregnant individuals, those you cannot get your arms around, or when abdominal thrusts are ineffective, deliver chest thrusts from behind while avoiding rib compression.

-10. If unresponsive, initiate standard CPR sequence (compressions and rescue breaths) per training and policy.
+12. If unresponsive, notify nurse immediately; if no nurse is available, call 911 and initiate standard CPR sequence per training and policy.

 Common Errors